Rosario, Batangas: Road networks

 N435 is a national secondary road that passes the town proper.
-The Lipa-Rosario Road segment of N435 northward gives access to municipality of Padre Garcia, Lipa City, and Metro Manila; while the Rosario-Ibaan Road segment of N435 westward gives access to municipality of Ibaan, Batangas City, and also Metro Manila via STAR Tollway.
-Intersecting eastward is Gualberto Avenue that gives access to the municipality of San Juan, Lucena City, and all the way to Bicol Region.
+The Lipa-Rosario Road segment of N435 northward gives access to municipality of Padre Garcia, Lipa, and Metro Manila; while the Rosario-Ibaan Road segment of N435 westward gives access to Ibaan, Batangas City, and also Metro Manila via STAR Tollway.
+Intersecting eastward is Gualberto Avenue that gives access to San Juan, Lucena, and all the way to Bicol Region.
 Referred to as kalye mayor, it is the main thoroughfare within the poblacion and part of N422.
 Completing the intersection southward is G. Carandang Street giving access to the municipalities of Taysan and Lobo.

 Public transport

-There are jeepneys bound for Batangas City and Lipa City on a regular basis.
-Jeepneys not from a terminal plying from Lipa City to San Juan, Batangas also pass by Rosario via the Gualberto Avenue.
-Buses from Batangas City to Lucena and buses from San Juan, Batangas to Ayala Malls Manila Bay/LRT-Buendia/PITX, and Turbina/BGC/Cubao also pass by Gualberto Avenue.
+There are jeepneys bound for Batangas City and Lipa on a regular basis.
+Jeepneys not from a terminal plying from Lipa to San Just also pass by Rosario via Gualberto Avenue.
+Buses from Batangas City to Lucena and buses from San Juan to Ayala Malls Manila Bay/LRT-Buendia/PITX, and Turbina/BGC/Cubao also pass by Gualberto Avenue.
 Like many other towns and cities in the Philippines, tricycles are common means of transportation within the municipality.
 Modern jeepneys bound for SM Lipa Grand Terminal also exist.

 Sea and Air

 Since it is a landlocked municipality, there are no seaports in Rosario.
-The nearest access through the sea is via the Batangas International Port which is around 27 kilometers away.
+The nearest access through the sea is via the Batangas International Port which is around 27 km away.
 There are also no airports in Rosario.
-For domestic and international flights, people need to go to Ninoy Aquino International Airport which is around 99 kilometers away.
+For domestic and international flights, people need to go to Ninoy Aquino International Airport which is around 99 km away.